paxcodes/dicery_backend/README.md

 # Backend API of Dicery

 Dicery is a dice-rolling app where a group of friends can roll the dice and have their dice results broadcasted to everyone else.
-Built with the FastAPI framework, SSE-Starlette and encode's broadcaster, the API receives requests to:
+Built with the FastAPI framework, SSE-Starlette and `encode/broadcaster`, the API receives requests to:

 - create a room
 - add members to a room